The Effects of AGN Feedback on the Lyman-$\alpha$ Forest Flux Power Spectrum: Discussion

-Due to the conflicting conclusions between our studies and the uncertainty in AGN modeling, it is difficult to quantify just how much AGN feedback may affect the P1D at redshifts of $z>2$.
-However, it is clear from both studies that AGN feedback has at least a 1-2\% effect on the predicted P1D at low-$k$, although this is largely due to a shift in the mean IGM temperature in some models.
+Due to the differing conclusions between our studies and the uncertainty in AGN modeling, it is difficult to quantify just how much AGN feedback may affect the P1D at redshifts of $z>2$.
+However, the different predictions for AGN feedback effects on the P1D between simulations that utilize different AGN feedback models further emphasizes the potential of the \lya~forest as a constraint on feedback.
+It is clear from both studies that AGN feedback has at least a 1-2\% effect on the predicted P1D at low-$k$, although this is largely due to a shift in the mean IGM temperature in some models.
 If the full DESI release pushes precision to these levels, AGN feedback effects will become significant.
 Another factor to consider is SMBH seeding in simulations, an aspect that is motivated partly by observations but remains poorly constrained.
 Observations from JWST at high redshifts will likely influence future SMBH seeding and growth prescriptions so the impact of AGN feedback on the \lya~forest could be affected.

 The impact of AGN feedback is reduced as redshift increases from 2, due to the lower number density of SMBHs.
 This implies the effects of AGN feedback are unlikely to impact constraints on the free-streaming length and mass of warm dark matter particles using the \lya~forest P1D at $z>4$.
 Higher redshifts are favored for these studies in part due to HeII reheating being unlikely to affect the thermal history until $z<4$ \citep{Villasenor:2023}.
 However, it is possible that other AGN feedback models with more impactful heating at high-$z$, such as the model in HorizonAGN, may still alter the constraints from these studies.
 Alternatively, the use of higher resolution quasar spectra at $z>5$ may prove useful in determining the extent of AGN feedback effects \citep[see, e.g.~][]{Gaikwad:2020}.